Why We Are Needed

 People may lose health insurance when they lose a job or miss a premium payment because of an unexpected expense or drop in income.
 They may work too few hours to qualify for employer provided insurance or may be unable to afford ever-increasing co-pays and deductibles.

 Volunteers in Medicine fills a significant, and growing, need in our community.
-Last year we treated nearly 1,000 uninsured Berkshire residents in more than 5,500 individual visits, up 35% since 2016.
+In 2019 we treated nearly 1,000 uninsured area residents in 6,099 individual visits, up 35% since 2016.